nrootconauto/Tabernacle/README.md

 # Project Tabernacle
 ## Intro
-This is a project to continue the legacy of Terry Davis(RI) via  making a HolyC llvm frontend with libaries from templeOS that be used to run TempleOS at native speeds on different architectures.
+This is a project to continue the legacy of Terry Davis(RIP) via  making a HolyC llvm frontend with libaries from templeOS that be used to run TempleOS at native speeds on different architectures.
 ##  Anyone Can Contribute Now
 This is a project that will allow any program who knows C to contribute,because i am making a "checklist" of basic things that can be written by anyone, including beginners and masters  ,so here is the Roadmap
 ### Roadmap